Attention, Please! Adversarial Defense via Activation Rectification and Preservation

+Adversarial training is recognized as a way of regularization and updating the decision boundary around adversarial samples~\cite{tramer2017ensemble}.
 Adversarial training provides a fundamental and flexible defense framework compatible with different realizations.
-The performance of specific realization basically depends on the following three factors: (1) Regularizing model to focus on robust features.
-It is observed that adversarial perturbations contribute to amplify the importance of low-confidence features to change the output prediction~\cite{tsipras2018there}.
-Modifying models to restrict the model prediction focusing on robust features is expected to improve the robustness of original samples.
+The performance of the specific realization depends on three factors: (1) Regularizing the model to focus on robust features.
+It is observed that adversarial perturbations amplify the importance of low-contribution features to change the output prediction~\cite{tsipras2018there}.
+Modifying models to restrict the model prediction focusing on robust features is expected to improve the robustness of original samples~\cite{DBLP:journals/tomccap/DuanLOWLT20}.
 (2) Reducing feature distribution divergence.
-In addition to injecting the adversarial samples into training set, further constraints can be designed between original and adversarial samples to alleviate feature fluctuation caused by adversarial input perturbations.
-(3) Selecting adversarial training samples.
-Tramer \emph{et al.} claimed that the performance of adversarial training largely depends on how strong of the adversarial samples to be injected~\cite{tramer2017ensemble}.
-Selecting moderately strong adversarial samples therefore serves as another factor contributing to defense performance.
+In addition to injecting the adversarial samples into the training set, further constraints can be designed between original and adversarial samples to alleviate feature fluctuation caused by adversarial input perturbations.